-The router can be pretty simple, no need for 5 GHz or built in modems.
+The router can be pretty simple, no need for 5 GHz or built-in modems.
 An external antenna or two, however, is beneficial for the range.
 If it is easy to set up or is preconfigured, so much better.
-I bough a basic Netgear N150 for less than $20 at a sale in my local electronics shop.
-But you can of course use other routers.
+I bought a basic Netgear N150 for less than $20 at a sale in my local electronics shop.
+But you can, of course, use other routers.

-The cable should have a standard USB connector in one end and a power plug that fits the router in the other.
-In my case it was a 5.5mm/2.1mm like this
+The cable should have a standard USB connector at one end and a power plug that fits the router in the other.
+In my case, it was a 5.5mm/2.1mm like this

-The battery could preferable be the type of power bank that has become very popular as back up battery for mobile phones etc. This means that buying one enables you to use it for other purposes as well.
+The battery could preferable be the type of power bank that has become very popular as a backup battery for mobile phones etc. This means that buying one enables you to use it for other purposes as well.
 One (of many) examples.

 - Place the router in the middle between the two devices.